davesheinbein/ui-kit-modern/src/components/Chat/Explanation.md

 ## Summary

-This folder provides a robust, unified, and extensible chat UI system.
+This folder provides a robust, , and extensible chat UI system.
 All chat-related UIs are driven by configuration, making it easy to add new features, maintain consistency, and avoid code duplication.
 The ERD above shows the relationships between the main entities in this system.